fasrc/User_Codes/AI/OpenAI/Whisper/README.md

 (openai_env) [jharvard@holy8a24301 ~]$ export SSL_CERT_FILE='/etc/pki/tls/certs/ca-bundle.crt'

 # Run Whisper example
-[//]: # "You would need to download the sample audio file, 'harvard.wav', and the example script, `openai-whisper-test.py`, to your profile on Cannon in order to run this example.
-Remember to update the path of `harvard.wav` in `openai-whisper-test.py` to its location on Cannon for the example to work properly."

 (openai_env) [jharvard@holy8a24301 ~]$ python openai-whisper-test.py
 The stale smell of old beer lingers.
 It takes heat to bring out the odor.
 A cold dip restores health and zest.
 A salt pickle tastes fine